luciotato/LiteScript/devel/source/v0.8/js_lite.lite.md

 get mainModuleName

+        if no options.mainModuleName

             //only mainModuleName should be left
             case args.items.length

                 when 0:
                     if no options.mainModuleName
                         console.error  """
                             #{title}
                             Missing MainModule or -run filename.
                             lite -h for help
                             """
                         process.exit 2

                 when 1:
                     options.mainModuleName = args.items[0]

                 else
                     console.error "Invalid arguments:", args.items.join(' ')
                     console.error "lite -h for help"
                     process.exit 2

 show options